shrestabs/ucsc-incominggrad/README.md

 > Frankly Poor.
 But you can network / find them on Linkedin and InMail them.

 - How is the Interview process for UCSC grads?
 > The usual.
-Unlike grads from top tier colleges like CMU that directly get an interview call, UCSC grads mostly go through an online coding callenge (Mostly Hackerrank).
+Unlike grads from top tier colleges like CMU that directly get an interview call, UCSC grads mostly go through an online coding challenge (Mostly Hackerrank).
 Internships are easier to get compared to full time.
 Maybe 3-4 times easier.

 RESEARCH